Skip to main content

 Disabling User API Access

-Workspace owners can prevent users from authorizing third-party applications (including MCP clients) to access the Coalesce Quality API via OAuth.
-This setting is available in Settings → Workspace.
+Workspace admins can prevent users from authorizing third-party applications (including MCP clients) to access the Coalesce Quality API via OAuth.
+The toggle lives in Settings → Workspace and can be flipped on or off at any time by a user with the admin role — individual users do not need to take any action when the setting changes.

 Toggle to disable user API access